 ICF Communities of Practice (CPs) are a great way to build your global network while advancing your coaching knowledge.
 CPs provide a platform for sharing best practices, emerging trends, tools and tips among coaches to advance their professional development and deepen their subject matter expertise.
 Plus, CPs are a free ICF Member benefit and offer Continuing Coaching Education (CCE) units needed for ICF Credential renewal.

 These virtual groups offer professional development and network-building opportunities through a variety of outputs, including:

-Each CP is steered by volunteer leaders who help facilitate the learning and organize the conversations, ideas, and trends that emerge from the group.
-CPs are designed to promote active participation from their members: Sharing and discussion is always encouraged.
+Each CP is steered by volunteer co-leaders who help facilitate the learning and organize the conversations, ideas and trends that emerge from the group.
+Active participation in the live sessions and online discussion threads is encouraged!

 CPs are open to all ICF Members.
 To become an active participant in a CP, please follow the appropriate link below and fill out the information form.
 After you complete the form, you will be added to the list to receive more information about that particular CP and its sessions.

 Co-Leaders: Joshua Lissauer, ACC (USA), Kharrthikheyan T N, PCC (India)

 This Community of Practice focuses on assisting clients with career / job direction, work life balance, job search strategies, career changes and transitioning to retirement.

 Co-Leaders: Rachel Karu, PCC (USA), Nicole Flower, USA

 This Community of Practice focuses on integrating coaching into organizations, performance management, training development and succession planning.

 Co-Leaders: Tünde Erdös, MCC (Austria), Sari Vuohtoniemi, MCC (Finland)